kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 ### Properties of JS
 Every language comes with it’s unique set of features.
 - Javascript has the following -

+---

 - 1. Interpreted
  JavaScript is an interpreted language, meaning it's executed line-by-line at runtime by the JavaScript engine in the browser or server environment, rather than being compiled into machine code beforehand.
 ![alt text](image-4.png)

-Upsides -
-There is one less step to do before running your code Downsides -
+- Upsides - There is one less step to do before running your code
-Performance Overhead:
-More prone to runtime errors
+- Downsides - Performance Overhead:More prone to runtime errors

+---

 - 2. Dynamically Typed
  Variables in JavaScript are not bound to a specific data type.
 Types are determined at runtime and can change as the program executes